Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Typical number of pivotal edges

 Inserting (\ref{pool645}) into (\ref{pool644}), and then summing over all $y_1,y_2\in \widetilde{B}_{x_1}(1)\setminus \{x_2\}$, we obtain that the right-hand side of (\ref{pool643}) is at most

 Combined with (\ref{pool642}) and (\ref{pool643}), it yields the desired bound (\ref{pool641}) for $d=3$, and thus completes the proof. \end{proof}

 \begin{remark} Following the same argument as in the proof of Lemma \ref{lemma_escape_3d}, one may derive the following result for the discrete loop soup on $\mathbb{Z}^3$ (denoted by $\mathcal{L}_{\alpha}$, where $\alpha$ is the intensity).
-For any $N\gg n\ge 1$, let $\widehat{\mathfrak{L}}[n,N]$ denote the collection of loops in $\mathcal{L}_{1/2}$ that cross the annulus $B(N)\setminus B(n)$.
+For any $N> n\ge 1$, let $\widehat{\mathfrak{L}}[n,N]$ denote the collection of loops in $\mathcal{L}_{1/2}$ that cross the annulus $B(N)\setminus B(n)$.
 Suppose that $\ell$ is a loop in $\widehat{\mathfrak{L}}[n,N]$, sampled from the loop measure.
 Then for any $\delta\in (0,\frac{1}{2})$ and $x\in \partial B(n)$,

 First of all, the probability of $\{ \widehat{\mathfrak{L}}[n,N] \neq \emptyset\}$ is $O(n/N)$.
-In addition, as shown in (\ref{pool644}), for the simple random walk starting from $x$, the probability of escaping $\ell$ can be upper-bounded by that of escaping two independent random walks starting from $B(n)$ and stopped upon hitting $\partial B(cN)$.
+In addition, as shown in (\ref{pool644}), for the simple random walk starting from $x$, the probability of escaping $\ell$ can be upper-bounded, up to a constant factor, by that of escaping two independent random walks starting from $B(n)$ and stopped upon hitting $\partial B(cN)$.
 Parallel to (\ref{pool645}), the latter probability is $O\big( (n/N)^{1-\delta} \big)$.
 These observations together yield the bound (\ref{nicenice648}).

 \end{remark}